tegonal/react-router-templates/packages/csr-daisyui/public/md-content/home.en.md

 ## Deployment

 You can use the included Dockerfile to build and deploy the project.
-The Dockerfile is located in the root of the project.
+It will start a caddy webserver when launched and serve the app on a domain that is defined in the `Caddyfile`.
+The `Dockerfile` and `Caddyfile` are located in the root of the project.
 The project also includes a build pipeline for GitHub to store an image on ghcr.io.